Solar-Twerk/Solar-Twerk/README.md

 # Installing

-You can download the latest version of Solar Tweaks from the [Releases](https://github.com/Solar-Tweaks/Solar-Tweaks/releases) page.
+You can download the latest version of Solar Twerk from the [Releases](https://github.com/Solar-Twerk/Solar-Twerk/releases) page.
 You need to download the version corresponding to your operating system (OS).
 You are able to find a more in depth explanation on how to download [here](https://github.com/Solar-Tweaks/Solar-Tweaks/wiki/Download-Solar-Tweaks).

 # Usage